Best online tea shops with international shipping.

-Every tea shop specializes in something different, whether it be single estate tea, flavored tea, herbal tea, green tea, black tea, Pu erh tea, matcha or origin specific tea.
-They are listed here in alphabetical order.
+Every tea shop specializes in something different, whether it be single estate tea, flavored tea, herbal tea, green tea, black tea, pu-erh tea, matcha or origin specific tea.
+The types of tea available are seemingly endless.
+The websites are listed here in alphabetical order.

 Adagio Teas: Specializes in an expansive variety of loose leaf teas and teaware.
 They source directly from the artisan grower.
 The teas I have tried are always fresh and have a superb flavor.
 You can find almost any type of tea from herbals to masters’ collections, which I do recommend.
 They depend heavily on reviews, which are very helpful when buying their teas.
 They also include information about the origin of the tea and brewing guides.
-A New Jersey based company owned by a mother and sons team.
+A New Jersey-based company owned by a mother and sons team.
 Samples are available and they ship internationally.

-Palais des Thés: Specializes in single estate, flavored teas and herbal teas.
+Palais des Thés: Specializes in single estate, flavored teas, and herbal teas.
 They have quite a wide variety of quality fresh teas from tea estates around the world.
 François-Xavier Delmas is the founder and has been touring the world’s tea plantations for more than 20 years in search of the finest teas.
 They feature teas from Darjeeling to Shizuoka, from Taiwan to the Golden Triangle.
 This is a great place to start trying out different teas.
 It is a boutique style tea shop.
 They have sample sets available and ship internationally.
-They also have boutiques all around France, Belgium and Japan.
+They also have boutiques all around France, Belgium, and Japan.
 In the US they have a boutique in New York City along with a Tea School.
 Ships internationally.

-TeaBox: Indian based tea company specializing in high quality single estate Indian grown loose leaf teas.
+TeaBox: Indian based tea company specializing in high-quality single estate Indian grown loose leaf teas.
 Sourcing the freshest teas from Indian tea estates in Darjeeling, Assam, and the Nilgiris as well as freshest teas from Nepal.
 Darjeeling and Nilgiri black teas are some of my personal favorites.
 And you can’t make a good English Breakfast tea without a good Assam.
 I want to try the Margaret’s Hope Moonlight Spring White Tea!
 Ships internationally.

 Teatulia: Specializes in Indian teas.
 A Denver based company co-founded by Dr. Kazi Anis and Linda Appel Lipsius, they focus on sustainability, 100% organic fresh tea and the women of Bangladesh.
-Teatulia teas are single garden teas, grown and hand plucked in the beautiful tea gardens of the Kazi & Kazi Tea Estate in Northern Bangladesh, then delivered direct to the consumer.
+Teatulia teas are single garden teas, grown and hand plucked in the beautiful tea gardens of the Kazi & Kazi Tea Estate in Northern Bangladesh, then delivered directly to the consumer.
 As tea gardens go, this one is fairly new.
 It was cultivated from virgin land nestled against the Himalayas to the North and the Brahmaputra and Ganges Rivers to the South in 2,000.
 They offer a wide variety of teas and have won many awards at the North American Tea Championships.
-You should definitely go to their website to check out the co-operative programs they have developed for economic prosperity of the people in the region.
+You should definitely go to their website to check out the co-operative programs they have developed for the economic prosperity of the people in the region.
 International shipping.

 TeaVivre: Specializes in authentic Chinese teas.
 100% natural.
 TeaVivre means Tea for Life.
 They carry a wide variety of unflavored teas and teaware.
-TeaVivre is a group of tea lovers and aficionados from China, Canada and France.
+TeaVivre is a group of tea lovers and aficionados from China, Canada, and France.
 All living in China, they frequently visit China’s tea plantations tracking down only truly exceptional teas.
 Known for their green teas, some rare green teas such as Ming Qian Long Jing.
 China also produces some of the best black teas of which you will find many here.
 Samples are available.
 Compliant with European Union, which has much more stringent allowances for residues than does the United States.
-Really high quality teas – ship from China internationally.
+Really high-quality teas – ship from China internationally.

 TeaTrekker: Mary Lou Heiss & Bob Heiss, dubbed the Professors of Tea by the New York Times, are the co-owners and founders of Tea Trekker.
 Indeed they are, having written one of the most recognized books on tea, the bible on tea – The Story of Tea: A Cultural History and Drinking Guide.
 They are an honest business and always mention the tea estate and season their teas were picked.
 They taste every tea they buy.
 I’ve had some excellent teas from them over the years.
 They sell a wide variety of single estate loose leaf teas from many of the major tea producing countries.
 International shipping.

 VerdantTea: A marketplace for small family tea farmers, directly from their farm to your cup.
 This Minnesota tea shop has a unique approach to tea shopping.
 You don’t shop by the tea type or by the country – you shop by the farmer.
 The estates are listed and you virtually meet the family growing the tea.
-They specialize in a variety Chinese teas black, green, white, Pu erh and herbals.
+They specialize in a variety Chinese teas black, green, white, pu-erh and herbals.
 Their teas have gotten some very good ratings.
 Verdant Tea always provides steeping instructions for both western brewing and gong fu style.
 They have some beautiful gaiwan teaware.
 International shipping.

 Bonus Best Online Tea Shop

 MaryAnna’s Tea: I would be remiss if I didn’t mention my own site.
 However, my specialty is artisan brewed bottled tea from a premium blend of loose leaf teas.
 MaryAnna’s Tea has won several top awards at the North American Tea Championship for best bottled tea.
 I use the direct-brew method to naturally infuse the tea and bottle immediately afterwards.
-This is the least processed method available to bottle tea.
+This is the least processed method available for bottled tea.
 The more a food or beverage is processed the more nutrients are lost.
 The direct brew method helps preserve the natural tea flavor, nutrients and antioxidants inherent in freshly brewed tea.
 All MaryAnna’s iced teas are made from 100% natural and non-GMO ingredients.
 Free shipping continental US only.

 Thanks for Reading

 So that’s my summary of the best online tea shops.
 This is purely a suggestive list, mind you.
 I hope you find this list helpful and enjoy your tea shopping.
-If so, please share with your tea friends.
+If so, please share with your tea loving friends.